 Cala Luna Boutique Hotel

-As you can see, many of the most luxurious Tamarindo hotels are in Playa Langosta and the Cala Luna Boutique Hotel is another one of them that you should consider if you’re looking for a high-end experience.
+As you can see, many of the most luxurious Tamarindo hotels are in Playa Langosta.
+The Cala Luna Boutique Hotel is another one you should consider if you’re looking for a high-end experience.

 Villa Oasis at Cerca del Mar

-Tropical gardens surround the home and pool and the outdoor shower area will take your breath away.
-You can see the ocean from the upstairs bedrooms and indoor and outdoor fountains will lull you to sleep each night.
+Tropical gardens surrounding the home, pool, and outdoor shower area will take your breath away.
+You can see the ocean from the upstairs bedrooms, and indoor and outdoor fountains will lull you to sleep each night.

 Palm Beach Estates

 This is a quiet area.
-Although there are many resorts and hotels in Palm Beach Estates, they are spread out a bit and most have gardens and many trees between them.
+Although many resorts and hotels are in Palm Beach Estates, they are spread out a bit, and most have gardens and many trees between them.

-If you’re looking for a serene vacation with many animal sightings, then you’ll love Palm Beach Estates.
-However, keep in mind that unless you take a boat across the estuary, you’ll have to drive north first to get to Tamarindo to the south – there’s no bridge, so there’s no other way.
+If you’re looking for a serene vacation with many animal sightings, you’ll love Palm Beach Estates.
+However, remember that unless you take a boat across the estuary, you’ll have to drive north first to get to Tamarindo to the south – there’s no bridge, so there’s no other way.

 Hotel Cantarana is just 150 feet from the beach and is a quiet property in a tropical setting.
 It’s thirty minutes from Tamarindo’s town center but the journey is quick and easy.

-This hotel has a restaurant onsite that serves international and local cuisine, and there is a spa offering massages as well.
-Rooms are air-conditioned and have balconies or patios that overlook the pool and gardens.
+This hotel has a restaurant onsite that serves international and local cuisine, and a spa offers massages as well.
+Rooms are air-conditioned and have balconies or patios overlooking the pool and gardens.

 The Grateful Hotel

-You can still use the beach in all of these areas, you just have to be respectful of the wildlife there, as you should be anywhere in Costa Rica anyway.
+You can still use the beach in all of these areas.
+You have to respect the wildlife there, as you should be anywhere in Costa Rica anyway.

-The town of Playa Grande is an upscale area that has been developed and settled by ex-pats; you’ll find many living here full time alongside visitors, hotels, and rental properties.
-You’ll find abundant wildlife here and several notable shops and restaurants.
+The town of Playa Grande is an upscale area that has been developed and settled by ex-pats; you’ll find many living here full-time alongside visitors, hotels, and rental properties.
+You’ll find abundant Costa Rica wildlife here and several unique shops and restaurants.